robweber/vsmp-plus/README.md

 ![](https://github.com/robweber/vsmp-plus/blob/master/pics/front_with_timecode.jpg)

+## Install

+For detailed installation instructions read the [Install](https://github.com/robweber/vsmp-plus/blob/master/INSTALL.md) document.
+An [install script](https://raw.githubusercontent.com/robweber/vsmp-plus/master/setup/install.sh) is also available in the `setup` directory.

 ## Basic Usage
-Once the requirements are in place (See [Install](https://github.com/robweber/vsmp-plus/blob/master/INSTALL.md) document) the program itself is contained in the ```vsmp.py``` file.
+Once the requirements are in place the program itself is contained in the ```vsmp.py``` file.
 This file can take a few arguments, but doesn't need any to run normally:

 * ```--config``` - path to a config file where any CLI arguments can be specified, useful for when running as a service
 * ```--port``` - the port the web server will run on, default is 5000